 So by now you’ve likely heard that you need to track your business mileage from your tax preparer but have been resistant to start tracking your mileage because it’s too time consuming or you’re just not aware of the rules.
-If time is your issue, I will admit up front I cannot help you.
-However, if you are not aware of the rules then I can help!
-The following information will help you understand what qualifies for business use vs. personal use and I’ve also included information on what type of information you’ll want to document to retain in your tax records.
+If time is your issue than I will admit up front I cannot help you.
+However, if you are not aware of the rules than I can help!
+The following information will help you understand what qualifies for business use vs. personal use and I’ve also include information on what type of information you’ll want to document to retain in your tax records.

 - Mileage between your home and a temporary work location is deductible if you have a regular or main job at another location.

 - Mileage between a temporary work location and your regular or main job is always deductible.

 - Mileage between a temporary work location and your second job is always deductible.

 - Mileage between your regular or main job and your second job is always deductible.

 Step 2, now that you know what is deductible and what is not deductible the next step is to know what documentation/information you are required to retain to support your vehicle deduction.
 The IRS will require you to support your standard mileage deduction by documenting the following information:

 - the destination (city, town, or area),